DETAILED ACTION

 The text forming the basis for the rejection under 35 U.S.C.
 103 may be found in a prior Office Action.

-Claim(s) 1–6 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Mori (JP 2015230747 A) in view of Iwami et al. (WO 2020066576 A1, from 12/19/22 IDS; citations to English equivalent US 20220037643 A1, from same IDS) (Iwami).
+Claim(s) 1 and 4–6 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Mori (JP 2015230747 A, with mach. translation) in view of Iwami et al. (WO 2020066576 A1, from 12/19/22 IDS; citations to English equivalent US 20220037643 A1, from same IDS) (Iwami).

-Regarding claims 1 and 4, Mori discloses a non-aqueous electrolyte secondary battery (Li battery, e.g., Abstract and ¶ 0012), comprising a negative electrode, a positive electrode, and a non-aqueous electrolyte (e.g., ¶ 0012, 0015), the negative electrode having a band-shaped negative electrode current collector (strip-shaped collector 46, FIG. 1); and a negative electrode mixture layer formed on a surface of the negative electrode current collector (active material layer 44, FIGS. 1 and 2), wherein the negative electrode mixture layer includes a first active material and a second active material (composite active particles 2 and 1, respectively, FIGS. 1 and 2), and,
+Regarding claims 1 and 5, Mori discloses a negative electrode for a non-aqueous electrolyte secondary battery (e.g., ¶ 0012), having a band-shaped negative electrode current collector (strip-shaped collector 46, fig. 1); and a negative electrode mixture layer formed on a surface of the negative electrode current collector (active material layer 44, figs. 1 and 2).

-in the negative electrode mixture layer, a proportion of a mass of the first active material to a total mass of the first and second active materials is larger in a central part than in an end part in a width direction of the negative electrode current collector (note composite particles 2 concentrated in center and composite particles 1 concentrated on edges of active layer in width direction of collector in FIGS. 1 and 2; thus, the mass proportion of the “first active material” based on the two materials’ total mass would be larger in the central part than end).
+in the negative electrode mixture layer, a proportion of a mass of the first active material to a total mass of the first and second active materials is larger in a central part than in an end part in a width direction of the negative electrode current collector (note composite particles 2 concentrated in center and composite particles 1 concentrated on edges of active layer in width direction of collector in figs. 1 and 2; thus, the mass proportion of the “first active material” based on the two materials’ total mass would be larger in the central part than end).

-Per FIGS. 1 and 2, the composite particles 2, i.e., first active material, are larger than the composite particles 1, i.e., second active material (see also, e.g., ¶ 0010), though Mori discloses that the specific diameters (D50) are not particularly limited (¶ 0035).
+Per figs. 1 and 2, the composite particles 2, i.e., first active material, are larger than the composite particles 1, i.e., second active material (see also, e.g., ¶ 0010), though Mori discloses that the specific diameters (D50) are not particularly limited (¶ 0035).

-Mori further discloses that various materials such as silicon compounds may be used for the negative active materials (¶ 0056) but, in being unconcerned with the specific active material(s), fails to explicitly embody first and second Si-based active materials and, by extension, that both the first and second Si-based materials have a structure in which Si particles are dispersed in an oxide phase, and a content rate of the Si particles in the first Si-based active material is higher than a content rate of the Si particles in the second Si-based active material, as well as that the D50 of the first material is larger than the D50 of the second material, where the first D50 is 7–20 μm, and the second D50 is 2–7 μm.
+Mori further discloses that various materials such as silicon compounds may be used for the negative active materials (¶ 0056) but, in being unconcerned with the specific active material(s), fails to explicitly embody first and second Si-based active materials and, by extension, that both the first and second Si-based materials have a structure in which Si particles are dispersed in an oxide phase, and a content rate of the Si particles in the first Si-based active material is higher than a content rate of the Si particles in the second Si-based active material, as well as that the D50 of the first material is larger than the D50 of the second material, where the first D50 is 7–20 μm, and the second D50 is 2–7 μm, and, before a first charge, the oxide phase of the first Si-based active material contains lithium silicate as a main component, and the oxide phase of the second Si-based active material contains silicon oxide as a main component.

-Iwami, in teaching a negative electrode with first and second Si active materials (Abstract), teaches first Si-material mother particle 35 and second Si-material mother particle 40 (FIG. 3, ¶ 0028).
-Iwami teaches that each Si material includes Si particles dispersed in an oxide phase (e.g., ¶ 0032, FIG. 3), and the first Si material is larger and contains a higher content of Si particles dispersed in the respective oxide phase (¶ 0034, FIG. 3).
+Iwami, in teaching an analogous negative electrode with first and second Si active materials (Abstract), teaches first Si-material mother particle 35 and second Si-material mother particle 40 (fig. 3, ¶ 0028).
+Iwami teaches that each Si material includes Si particles dispersed in an oxide phase (e.g., ¶ 0032, fig. 3), and the first Si material is larger and contains a higher content of Si particles dispersed in the respective oxide phase (¶ 0034, fig. 3).
 Specifically, the first material’s D50 is preferably 7–20 μm, and the first material’s is preferably 2–7 μm (¶ 0035).
 Thus, Iwami’s first and second Si materials would correspond to Mori’s second and first composite particles’ active materials, respectively.
 Iwami teaches that, compared to a case where only one of these Si materials is used or where the conditions of the Si-particle content or mother particles’ diameter is not met, using these Si materials greatly improves (dis)charge cycle characteristics, and both battery capacity and cycle characteristics can be satisfied (¶ 0036).

 Iwami further teaches that the first Si material’s oxide phase preferably contains lithium silicate as a main component—i.e., component with the greatest mass (¶ 0037), which is equivalent to the instant main component (see instant spec.’s ¶ 0024)—and the second Si material’s oxide phase preferably contains silicon oxide as a main component to more significantly improve the battery’s cycle characteristics (¶ 0040).